artifacthub/hub/docs/repositories.md

 ## Krew kubectl plugins repositories

 Artifact Hub is able to process kubectl plugins listed in [Krew index repositories](https://krew.sigs.k8s.io/docs/developer-guide/custom-indexes/).
-Repositories are expected to be hosted in Github, Gitlab or Bitbucket.
+Repositories are expected to be hosted in GitHub, Gitlab or Bitbucket.
 When adding your repository to Artifact Hub, the url used **must** follow the following format:

 - `https://github.com/user/repo`
 - `https://gitlab.com/user/repo`